Vimal1802/devops-bootcamp-project/README.md

 ansible-playbook requirements.yml
 ```

 ## 🚀 5.
-Run the CI/CD Pipeline in GitHub Actions to deploy the  Web Server
+Run the CI/CD Pipeline to Build Your App and Deploy It to EC2 with Ansible

 ### 🚀 5.1 Initiate the Deployment
 Trigger the automated CI/CD pipeline to build your Docker image and deploy it to AWS EC2 via SSM ( `web-server.yml` ansible playbook):